THE HOME FOR ELITE FITNESS

 Conclusion

 If this all sounds just a little bit crazy, or perhaps even reckless, that's because it probably is.
 Nobody ever built massive, elite level strength without having at least a little bit of crazy in them.
-The process is simply too long and arduous and the stresses, both physical and mental, can become immense.
+The process is simply too long and arduous and the stressors, both physical and mental, can become immense.
 I would even argue that the mental strain that this process takes over time is ultimately the biggest limiting factor of all.
 Sometimes you simply dread it, no matter who you are.
 But this little trick gives you a way to bypass that dread when the do or die moment rolls around and you decide that "do" is the only option you want to consider.

 405lbs Zombie Front Squat PR @ 160lbs (2.5x BW)